jordaaash/jquery.kern/README.md

 ## I'm 12 and what is this?

-jquery.kern is a jQuery plugin that traverses the DOM and wraps words and/or characters in semantically classed tags for kerning (and general styling).
+jquery.kern is a jQuery plugin that traverses the DOM and wraps words and/or letters in semantically classed tags for kerning (and general styling).

 It helps you keep your markup clean while using code like this...